Daily Leadership Thought #173 – Twelve Mistakes Of Well-Intentioned But Flawed Turnaround Leaders

-Sadly, turnaround work is becoming more prevalent in business these days.
+Unfortunately, turnaround work is becoming increasingly prevalent in business today.
 I am worried that many of our leaders are becoming too tactical and reactive.
-Instead of seeing the big picture they are getting mired in the details and forging ahead with actions that will have less than optimal impact on the problems/challenges they are trying to address.
+Instead of seeing the big picture, they become mired in the details and forge ahead with actions that will have less than optimal impact on the problems or challenges they are trying to address.
 Actions should never drive strategy.
 Strategy should drive action.
 There are also rarely simple solutions to complicated issues.
-Sometimes you need to step back and think through what you are doing before you do it (especially in times of crisis).
+Sometimes, you need to step back and think through what you are doing before you do it (especially in times of crisis).

 I’ve been involved with many business and nonprofit turnarounds over the years and witnessed the following 12 mistakes by many well-intentioned but flawed leaders: